-The List of Excluded Individuals and Entities (LEIE) is a vital exclusion screening database for all individuals and entities involved in federal health business.
+Under the US Department of Health and Human Services (HHS), OIG maintains a “List of Excluded Individuals and Entities” (LEIE) a vital exclusion screening database for all individuals and entities involved in federal health business.

-The OIG exclusion database contains:
+OIG LEIE contains:

-- the name of the excluded person at the time of the exclusion (make sure to also search the person’s maiden name, possible hyphenated surname, and nicknames)
+- The name of the excluded person at the time of the exclusion (make sure to also search the person’s maiden name, possible hyphenated surname, and nicknames)

-- the excluded person’s/entity’s provider type
+- The excluded person’s/entity’s provider type

-- verification of the HHS OIG search results using the Employer Identification Number or Social Security Number.
+- Verification of the HHS OIG search results using the Employer Identification Number or Social Security Number.

-Streamline Verify OIG Exclusions Software
+Streamline Verify OIG Exclusion Screening Software

 Screening against these databases may seem tedious, but there are inexpensive and practical ways around it.